strukturag/nextcloud-spreedme/README.md

         (`mode = sharedsecret`)
       - Enable **sharedsecret_secret** and set it to a random 64-character HEX string
         **Please note:** Do **NOT** use the string given below.
 Generate your own random 64-character HEX string!
-        You can generate your own 64-character HEX string by running `openssl rand -hex 32` (e.g. `sharedsecret_secret = bb04fb058e2d7fd19c5bdaa129e7883195f73a9c49414a7eXXXXXXXXXXXXXXXX`)
+        You can generate your own 64-character HEX string by running `xxd -ps -l 32 -c 32 /dev/random` or `openssl rand -hex 32`
+        (e.g. `sharedsecret_secret = bb04fb058e2d7fd19c5bdaa129e7883195f73a9c49414a7eXXXXXXXXXXXXXXXX`)
    4. Restart the Spreed WebRTC server for it to reload its configuration
 5. Head over to the **apps/spreedme/config** folder in your ownCloud installation.
 Copy `config.php.in` to `config.php` and adjust the constants as already done in `server.conf`: